notkingsley/vanity/docs/commands/AUTH.md

 This document describes the AUTH-related commands and responses.

 ## Auth commands
-Note: none of these commands are allowed in a `PIPE` request.

 - `ADD_USER<username><password>`
     Adds a new user to the server.
     An `OK` response indicates success, an `ERROR` response indicates failure, with the `<body>` containing the reason.